Food taster

-A food taster is a person who ingests food that was prepared for someone else, to confirm it is safe to eat.
+A food taster, also known as a poison taster, foretaster, or pregustator, is a person who ingests food that was prepared for someone else, to confirm it is safe to eat.
 One who tests drinks in this way is known as a cupbearer.
 The person to whom the food is to be served is usually an important person, such as a monarch or somebody under threat of assassination or harm.